aws/aws-iot-device-sdk-java-v2/samples/CommandsSandbox/README.md

 send-command-to-client sample-text-command
 ```

-When no timeout for an AWS IoT commands execution is specified, AWS IoT Core sets the timeout to 10 seconds.
-This means
+When no timeout for an AWS IoT commands execution is specified, AWS IoT Core sets the timeout to a default value of 10 seconds.
-your IoT device will have about 10 seconds to provide an update for the AWS IoT command execution back to AWS IoT Core.

-The sample should receive these newly created AWS IoT command executions and output something similar to:
+So, the sample should receive these newly created AWS IoT command executions and output something similar to:

 ```
 Received new command execution